adamchainz/seporaitis.github.com/_posts/2012-02-27-your-frameworks-and-mvcs-are-wrong.md

 year now, directly from experience with a different approach to things than I was used to.

-Of course - if the post happened to be not boring and you happen to read it to the end and if you share the same or contradictory beliefs - I urge you to share them and raise a discussion.
-A healthy exchange of ideas is good to extend boundaries of understanding.
+Of course - if the post did not bore you, you happened to read it from A to Z and if you share the same or contradictory beliefs - I urge you to share them and raise a discussion.

 So, here goes...